Conservation and restoration of panel paintings: Structural

 Technologies commonly used to examine the structure of paintings and identify previous treatments include radiography and infrared reflectography (IR).
 Radiography reveals the type, condition and density of the wood, as well as any pest damage or activity.
-Furniture and Larder Beetles can burrow into wood compromising its internal structure and should be treated before proceeding with the restoration.
+Furniture and larder beetles can burrow into wood compromising its internal structure and should be treated before proceeding with the restoration.
 IR, raking light photography, and low-magnification observation are useful in determining damage and distortion to the wood and paint surface.

 Surface and painting

 Photographic documentation, magnification, and visual observation with the naked eye under diffuse or raking light are common methods of surface examination.
-Radiography can also be used to revel the opacity of specific paint colors.
+Radiography can also be used to reveal the opacity of specific paint colors.
 Degradation to the surface of panel paintings is often a sign of underlying structural issues, temperature and humidity fluctuations, and wood-boring pests.